CarlosUPC/Spatial-Partitioning-Quadtree/docs/README.md

 ## Quadtree Performance

+Instantiating and drawing 1000 entities using Quatree we get this:

+<p align="center">
+<img src="https://media.giphy.com/media/cPZKzQMqiXqaz35P9S/giphy.gif" width="800">
+</p>

 In the gif above, you can perceive that there is no lag as the previous fig has.
 That is possible since with quadtree method, we don't need to iterate all the elements instantiated, just the ones which are contained in each node, so the iterations decrease considerately from 1000x1000 iterations to only 1530 iterations!
 The optimizations seems like work perfectly!

-<p align="center">
-<img src="https://media.giphy.com/media/cPZKzQMqiXqaz35P9S/giphy.gif" width="800">
-</p>

 Debug Info: